 A pilot program at Fresenius Kidney Care centers was designed to help clinicians, caregivers, fellow patients, and family members cope with the death of patients.
 The goal was to explore tangible ways to deal with unresolved grief and to find language for sharing patient information that was compliant with the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-By developing templates for sympathy cards and memorial services, project leaders took the first step in helping Fresenius Kidney Care clinicians and the larger community acknowledge
+By developing templates for sympathy cards and memorial services, project leaders took the first step in helping Fresenius Kidney Care clinicians and the larger community acknowledge loss and celebrate the lives of patients who have died.

 The goal of chronic dialysis is to provide lifesaving treatment to patients with end stage renal disease (ESRD).
 Current dialysis quality and safety standards and the Centers for Medicare and Medicaid Services (CMS) Conditions for Coverage uphold goals of care focused on rehabilitation, dialysis adequacy, and life-sustaining treatment.
 In the early decades of dialysis, the patient population was younger and, on average, healthier.
 Today, an older, frail dialysis population with multiple comorbidities requires reevaluation to shift toward a treatment paradigm that supports patient-centered goals, values, and quality of life.